 All of our teachers are trained in Mindfulness-Based Stress Reduction, an eight week course which uses mindfulness meditation training as its basis.
-It is a program that has been widely researched over the past 25 years, and is at the cutting edge of integrative and preventative medicine.
+It is a program that has been widely researched over the past 30 years, and is the original secular mindfulness course.

 Who is it for?